Connectivity structure and dynamics of nonlinear recurrent neural networks: Discussion

-\textbf{Motifs vs. global structure.} Neuronal connectivity is often described using statistics of motifs: local patterns like chains or cycles among small groups of neurons \cite{milo2002network, song2005highly, hu2013motif, aceituno2019universal}.
+Neuronal connectivity is often described using statistics of motifs: local patterns like chains or cycles among small groups of neurons \cite{milo2002network, song2005highly, hu2013motif, aceituno2019universal}.
 These can be estimated from partial observations of a weight matrix which, until recently, set the limits of experimental measurement.
 Advances in whole-brain connectome reconstruction now allow access to global connectivity, including spectral features.
-Our parameterization of coupling matrices represents this global structure, with control over both the spectrum and mode overlaps.
+Our parametrization of coupling matrices represents this global structure, with control over both the spectrum and mode overlaps.
 These spectral features determine how activity modes interact dynamically and thus may more directly dictate neural computations compared to motifs.

 That said, in some studies the primary goal is to capture motifs or graph-theoretic features (e.g., degree distributions) over which the random-mode model does not provide control (although some of these features have spectral signatures that could be incorporated).
-When such features are the focus, other connectivity models are better suited, for example maximum-entropy random graph models constrained by fixed structural features (e.g., the configuration model for matching degree distributions).
+When such features are the focus, other connectivity models are better suited---for instance, maximum-entropy random graph models constrained by fixed structural features (e.g., the configuration model for matching degree distributions).